Fresh Radio: History

 Fresh Radio was launched 4 May 1997 as Yorkshire Dales Radio with the strapline "May the fourth be with you".
 The station was re-launched in 1999 as Fresh AM, with a slight change of name two years later to Fresh Radio pending the introduction of FM frequencies.

 The station was originally owned by a group of local shareholders with a board of founding directors including Chris Parkin (chairman) and James Wilson (Company Secretary), it was then acquired by Laser Broadcasting, and then Utopia Broadcasting Ltd, which was owned by local businessman Roger Tempest, owner of Broughton Hall, near Skipton.

 Under head of news James Wilson, Fresh Radio's coverage of local news was mentioned in opinion presented by Boris Johnson to the 2004 House of Commons Second Standing Committee on Delegated Legislation, following the 2001 Foot and Mouth outbreak.
 Johnson stated: "I believe that it [Fresh Radio] was an important focal point during the foot and mouth outbreak...
 It would be hard to think of a more perfect definition of a community radio".

 The station was sold to UKRD on Friday 6 January 2012 and went into automated programming.
 The last presenter heard on air was Nick Babb.
 It ceased transmission at 6 pm on the same day.

 Plans were unveiled to merge the station into Stray FM, covering an enlarged coverage area from existing studios in Harrogate but Stray FM subsequently dropped transmission to the northern Dales, leaving the area previously covered by the 936 kHz AM transmitter at Hawes with no independent local commercial radio.
-However, a new community station, Dales Radio, was licensed in November 2013 and is expected to cover the area which lost out when UKRD decided to cease broadcasting the enlarged Stray FM in the northern Dales area.
+However, a new community station, Dales Radio, was licensed in November 2013 and broadly covers the area which lost out when UKRD decided to cease broadcasting the enlarged Stray FM in the northern Dales area.
+Dales Radio started broadcasting on 11 January 2016 and featured a number of former Fresh Radio presenters and staff.
+It expanded further into the former Fresh Radio area in 2021 when it installed new transmitter sites in unserved parts of the region.